chinmoy12c/autopsy/README.md

 ### Creating a virtual environment

 The next step is to create the virtual environment.
 Autopsy works with Python 3.5.2; it is not compatible with older versions.
 If your version of Python is older, you will need to download and build Python 3.5.2 first.

+If you don't have the current version of Python, you need download and build the corresponding packages (perhaps in `/home` so as not to interfere with your default Python installation).
+To do this, get the  Python file [here](https://www.python.org/downloads/release/python-352/)  with `wget` and uncompress it with `tar`.
+Then, follow the instructions in the `README` file to build Python; when you run `./configure`, be sure to use the `--prefix` flag to install Python in the  directory.
 Once you have done so, you can find the location of the Python executable at `bin/python3.5` in the directory where you installed Python.

 Finally, run
 ```
 virtualenv -p <path to Python executable> venv
 ```